rkoron007/stripe-demo/README.md

 # Stripe Demo Application

-A Demo application for learning purposes built using Node.js, Express and the Stripe API.
+A Demo application for learning purposes built using Node.js, Express, React and the Stripe API.